 Have you noticed what appears to be tiny scars on various parts of your body and wondered how they got there?
 These small, off-color scars might be stretch marks.

 Stretch marks, while not painful or problematic, can be embarrassing, especially if they are located on a part of the body that is highly visible.
-Dr. Vivian Bucay and her staff can help you find a treatment option that will dramatically reduce stretch marks.
+Our Licensed Medical Aestheticians Melissa Valdez and Susan Lujan can help you find a treatment option that will dramatically reduce stretch marks.

 What Causes Stretch Marks?

 Stretch marks are simply the result of extreme skin growth or shrinkage.
 They form in the dermis when the connective tissue is stretched beyond the limits of its elasticity.
 This happens with rapid expansion or contraction of the skin.
 As the body grows with the weight gain, the connecting fibers in the skin’s dermis layer (under the outer epidermis) slowly stretch to accommodate slow growth.
 But when the growth occurs quickly, this leads to sudden stretching.
 This causes the dermis to tear, allowing deeper layers of skin to show through.
 This can then form stretch marks.